-According to Ceranoglu, the top-three mistakes parents make when trying to talk to preschoolers are:
+The top three mistakes parents make when talking to preschoolers are:

-- Hold an inquisition.
-No one likes to feel like he or she is being interrogated.
+No one likes to feel like they’re being interrogated, even little kids.
 Probably worst of all are the queries that start with “Why did you…”

-- Treat kids like mini-me.
-Parents tend to think of their kids as little adults who have grown-up communication abilities.
-If your preschooler is angry because you’re working too much, she won’t say, “Mommy, you will be gone for an awful long time, and we will not get to play now, and guess what: I am only four, so I do not fully know how to live with delayed gratification.”
+Parents tend to think of their kids as little adults who have grown-up communication skills.
+If your preschooler is angry because you’re working too much, she won’t say, “Mommy, you will be gone for an awful long time, and we will not get to play now.
+And guess what?
+I am only 4, so I do not fully know how to live with delayed gratification.”
 Instead, she will whine.